dontpaytrump/extension/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](http://standardjs.com/)

 ## Overview
+Don't Pay Trump is a Chrome extension that makes it easier to shop ethically.
+We were inspired by the [Grab Your Wallet](https://grabyourwallet.org/) campaign and make use of the list they built out.
+The goals are to make it simple and easy to boycott companies that support Trump by selling his family's products.

+## Goals
+While boycotting these companies is the main goal of the campaign, the overall goals of the extension itself are the following:

+- Easily configurable per user preferences
+- The experience should be unintrusive as a browsing experience
+- Accessible to differently abled people
+- Lightweight on the users device resource usage

 ## Contributing
 When commiting to the code base, use the following rules when making